navipartner/npcore-partners/Documentation/public/retail/Vouchers/explanation/Voucher_types.md

 - **Apply Payment**

-  Rules for redeeming vouchers are created in the section **Apply Payment**.
+  Rules for redeeming vouchers are created in the **Apply Payment** section.
 In this section there are two modules for validating vouchers.

   - **Default** - It implies that the voucher will be redeemed in total.
 If the sales amount is lower than the voucher amount, you can define that a credit voucher will be created as a refund in **Setup** > **Setup Apply Payment**.
   - **Partial** - It implies that the voucher amount will be used partially, and that the leftover amount can be used another time.